Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-2.md

 ### An opportunity to learn more in-depth about photography

-Essentially, in the process of creating Velocity Lapse's camera features I have been working towards a manual camera app functions which is kind of interesting.
+Essentially, in the process of creating Velocity Lapse's camera features, I have been working towards a manual camera app.
+I found that kind of interesting.

 What's nice about working on this kind of project that deals with the camera is that its enabled me (maybe 'given me a good excuse' is better wording) to spend time learning about manual camera controls in-depth, professional photography and of course, time lapse photography.